ExpeditionRPG/expedition/README.md

 If tests pass, the `master` branch is automatically deployed to production at [http://quests.expeditiongame.com](http://quests.expeditiongame.com).

 ### Database

+The Quest Creator uses Postgres SQL.
+You can test functionality and scripts against a locally-hosted version of Postgres.
+To access the official databases, you'll need to be a regular contributor to the codebase and receive special permission from the creators.

 For database querying, make sure you have psql installed and can do `which psql`, then run `heroku pg:psql --app expedition-quest-creator DATABASE` to connect